www.LinuxHowtos.org

 NAME

-CURLINFO_NUM_CONNECTS - get number of created connectionsSYNOPSIS
+CURLINFO_NUM_CONNECTS - number of created connectionsSYNOPSIS

-#include <curl/curl.h>CURLcode curl_easy_getinfo(CURL *handle, CURLINFO_NUM_CONNECTS, long *nump);
+#include <curl/curl.h> CURLcode curl_easy_getinfo(CURL *handle, CURLINFO_NUM_CONNECTS, long *nump);

 DESCRIPTION